Last Updated on

 6. Develops team spirit

 Walking develops and strengthens interpersonal relationships and teamwork.
-People are more socially and spontaneously comfortable when they move.
+People are more socially comfortable and spontaneously when they move.

-7. Facilitates decision making
+7. Facilitates decision-making

 9. Stimulates creativity

 It has been proven that changing environments inspire new ideas.
 What are you waiting for to go outdoors and enjoy the sun?
 Invite your colleagues to have a walking meeting in order to solve a file that is causing you problems.

 Is it raining?
 So, walk inside!
 The goal is to be physically active in order to be stimulated by your visual and auditory environment.
 Besides, it’s a change from your traditional office.

 Walking also helps generate new ideas and improves on average of 60% creativity. – Stanford University

 Walking side by side reduces hierarchical and status distinctions and puts people at ease in the discussion.